 China's EV maker Xpeng gets approval to list in Hong Kong -source

-BEIJING, June 23 (Reuters) - The listing committee of Hong Kong Stock Exchange has approved China's electric vehicle maker Xpeng Inc XPEV.N for a dual primary listing in the Asian financial hub, a source with direct knowledge of the matter told Reuters.
+BEIJING, June 23 (Reuters) - The listing committee of the Hong Kong Stock Exchange has approved Chinese electric vehicle maker Xpeng Inc XPEV.N for a dual primary listing in the Asian financial hub, a source with direct knowledge of the matter told Reuters.

+A dual primary listing is different from secondary listing and will allow qualified Chinese investors to invest in the company through the Stock Connect regime linking mainland Chinese and Hong Kong markets, according to the exchange's rules.

 Reuters reported Xpeng's Hong Kong listing plan in March, citing people familiar with the matter.
-Xpeng is listed in New York.
+Rival Nio Inc NIO.N and Li AutoL87Ay.F have similar plans, sources said.

+Xpeng, which went public in New York last year, has a market capitalisation of $32 billion.
+It is based in the southern city of Guangzhou, and makes two sedan models and one sport-utility vehicle model at two domestic factories.

+It sells mainly in China, the world's biggest car market, where it competes with Tesla Inc TSLA.O and Nio.

 ((Y.Sun@thomsonreuters.com; +86 10 66271262; Reuters Messaging: y.sun.thomsonreuters.com@reuters.net))